DevExpress-Examples/blazor-theme-and-size-mode-switcher/Readme.md

 ## Implement a Size Mode Switcher

-Follow the steps below to change size modes at runtime:
+To change size modes at runtime, you must:

 1. Add the [SizeManager.cs](/CS/switcher/switcher/Services/SizeManager.cs) service to your application (copy the corresponding file).
 This service uses the `GetFontSizeString()` method to apply the selected size mode: